bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/snap.md

 snap install –devmode foo

-To install snap `foo` in “classic mode”:
+To install snap `foo` in "classic mode”:
 ========================================

 NB: this is likewise dangerous